akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Roger finished speaking and returned to his ledger, the scratch of his quill the only sound in the sudden quiet.
 The Queen folded her hands and waited.

 For a long moment, Henry said nothing.
 The anger had drained from his face, leaving something worse: a gray weariness, the look of a man who has just understood a painful truth about himself.
-He looked from his Justiciar, who saw princes as numbers, to his Queen, who saw stepsons as obstacles to be tidied away.
+He looked from his Justiciar, who saw princes as numbers, to his Queen, who feared for her only son.

-Then his gaze drifted past them, across the hall—and stopped.
+Henry saw unfriendly faces scattered about the hall, those that would smile in his presence and plot in his absence.
+Then his gaze drifted past them—and stopped.

 In the shadows near the door, half-hidden behind a pillar, sat Godfrey.
 His son.
 While knights and lords shifted nervously under Henry's silence, the boy sat perfectly still.
 Not cowering.
 Not pleading.
 Simply... waiting.
 Watching the debate about his future as if it were a story about someone else.